ArtU Esports website cover — Game Lounge hero with navigation, gaming lounge photo, and introduction

 When AI Helps & When It Doesn't

 The most significant friction emerged during vibe coding.
-Guiding Cursor toward specific desired outcomes - while keeping the underlying code clean and maintainable - proved harder than anticipated.
+Guiding Cursor toward a specific desired outcome — while keeping the underlying code clean and maintainable — proved harder than anticipated.

 !

-Specific visual outcomes with AI often required more back-and-forth than writing code directly.
+Achieving a specific visual outcome with AI often required more back-and-forth than writing the code directly.

 !

-Clean, maintainable code and rapid AI output are often in tension.
+Clean, maintainable code and rapid AI output are often in tension — both can't be maximized simultaneously.

-Strong high-fidelity prototypes are essential for better AI output.
+Strong high-fidelity prototypes are essential — the clearer the design spec, the better the AI output.

 Results &